hengzhaohong/hengzhaohong/README.md

 ### Hi👋, I'm Julian (Hengzhao Hong).

 - 👯 I'm currently a Ph.D student in Xiamen University, majoring in statistics.
 I'm expected to graduate in June 2026.
-- 🔭 I’m currently working on my papers and doing some quant researches in high-frequency trading.
+- 🔭 I’m currently working on my papers and quant researches in high-frequency trading.

 [Blog](https://www.hengzhaohong.cn)